maxieluan/FuckIt/README.md

-It was a fantastic start for me to start with the topic Loveit.
+It was a fantastic start for me to start with the theme Loveit.

 Prior to when I wanted to apply some personalization.
 It was very painful.